WowLabz/tasking_backend/README.md

 ### **Overview**

 This is phase 3 of Dot Marketplace, which is a general-purpose decentralized marketplace created as a Substrate pallet.
-- Here's a link to the [approved grant proposal for the first phase.](https://github.com/w3f/Grants-Program/blob/master/applications/dot_marketplace.md)
+- Here's a link to the [approved grant proposal for the first phase](https://github.com/w3f/Grants-Program/blob/master/applications/dot_marketplace.md) and [the second phase](https://github.com/w3f/Grants-Program/blob/master/applications/dot_marketplace-phase2.md)

-- Dot Marketplace can be used by any decentralized project to float tasks and invite their community members to execute them for a reward.
+- Dot Marketplace can be used by any decentralized project to float projects and invite their community members to execute them for a reward.
 Its POC was developed during the Polkadot India Buildathon (2021).
-- It would be directly integrated into Polkadot JS Apps, where such marketplaces could create bounties and tasks that community members could fulfill.
+- It would be directly integrated into Polkadot JS Apps, where such marketplaces could create bounties and projects that community members could fulfill.
 - The inspiration for Dot Marketplace emerged from our own needs while building Yoda - a protocol that facilitates decentralized app development leveraging open data.
 Dot Marketplace would be used to create data, services, and app marketplaces on Yoda, which would motivate us to maintain this project in the long run.

 ### **Project Details**

-The current scope of work involves **milestone based submissions** in which a project is divided into multiple configurable milestones(min 1 and max 5) to allow parallel or sequential execution.
+The current scope of work involves **milestone-based submissions** in which a project is divided into multiple configurable milestones(min 1 and max 5) to allow parallel or sequential execution.

 - This version of the marketplace handles the project by breaking it into several milestones
-- Each project must have atleast one milestone and can have maximum of five milestones
+- Each project must have at least one milestone and can have a maximum of five milestones (configurable)
-- Each milestone has its own independent bidding system where multiple workers can place their bids
+- Each milestone has its independent bidding system where multiple workers can place their bids
-- The publisher can select a bid as per the requirement and ratings of the worker
+- The publisher can select a bid as per the requirement and ratings of the worker and other criteria that can be added to a user account.
-- A worker can bid for multiple milestones of a single project based on their expertise
+- A worker can bid for multiple milestones of a single project based on their expertise.
+-
-- Since all milestones are independent they can be completed and approved by the publisher irrespective of the overall project status
+- Since all milestones are independent, they can be completed and approved by the publisher irrespective of the overall project status.
-- Based on the requirements a publisher can add more milestones to a project even after it is pushed to the market provided total number of milestones does not exceed 5
+- Based on the requirements, a publisher can add more milestones to a project even after it is pushed to the market, provided the total number of milestones does not exceed 5 (configurable)
-- The [decentralised court](https://github.com/WowLabz/dot-marketplace-v2) implemented in phase 2 is functional for each milestone of a project
+- The [decentralized court](https://github.com/WowLabz/dot-marketplace-v2) implemented in phase 2 is functional for each milestone of a project

 The flow of tasking pallet with milestone based submission